anntzer/ipython-autoimport/README.rst

 - Does not rely on re-execution, but instead hooks the user namespace; thus, safe even in the presence of side effects, and works with magics too.
-- Learns your preferred aliases.
+- Learns your preferred aliases (from the history).
 - Suppresses irrelevant chained tracebacks.
 - Auto-imports submodules.
 - `pip`-installable.